 The University and the department encourage applications from women and minorities.
 The Graduate School can provide information on financial assistance opportunities that are directed toward minorities.
 Most of these opportunities require early applications with deadlines common to the University fellowships or shortly thereafter.

 Students applying for admission to the graduate meteorology program must hold, or be a candidate for, a baccalaureate degree from an accredited university and meet the following criteria:

 - A “B” average or better in all work attempted while registered as an upper division student working for a baccalaureate degree.

-Additionally, for domestic doctoral applicants and international students (M.S. and Ph.D) to be considered for admission, a faculty member in our department first must agree to sponsor them.
+Additionally, for domestic doctoral applicants and international students (M.S. and Ph.D) to be considered for admission, a faculty member in our department first must agree to sponsor them with funding.
 Since the department does not assign sponsors, international applicants are encouraged to browse the faculty web sites (below) and contact faculty members who are doing research that interests them.
 It is up to the applicant to find a faculty sponsor.
 No international (M.S. or Ph.D.) or domestic doctoral applications will be considered without a faculty sponsor.
 Domestic master's applicants do not need a faculty sponsor for admission.